 Callaway Gardens Resort: a relaxing wellness retreat

-Nothing screams wellness retreat quite like Callaway Gardens Lodge and Spa (book here).
+Nothing screams wellness retreat quite like The Lodge and Spa at Callaway Gardens (book here).
 With 150 luxurious hotel rooms at the main lodge and cabins dotting the woodlands, the resort offers specialty meditation and yoga retreats.

 You’ll also find a fully-functioning spa, a hot tub and cabana swimming pool, accompanied by healthy dining choices.